 Description: Formal line handling training and supervised on the job training is strongly encouraged.
 A mariner must evaluate all tasks and identify the hazards related to these tasks daily.
 Complacency in assigned work is one of the most common factors in workplace deaths annually.
 With good training and by following some simple best practices line handling accidents can be eliminated.
 These best practices and how to stay safe during line handling are the subject of this new 45 minute training video.

-Title: I Choose Not to Look the Other Way
+Title: Safety Culture - I Choose Not to Look the Other Way

 Description: It’s not too late to train mariners at all levels to speak up to put an end to the reticence.
 SOCP presents this engaging narrative which trains through vicarious experience the effects of not speaking up when a fellow mariner is putting themselves and/or others in harm’s way.This program is geared toward all professional mariners and all other personnel working onboard or around vessels of all types.

 Description: This Computer-Based Training (CBT) course is designed to assist ship owners, operators, maritime academies and labor organizations in training merchant mariners in best practices to reduce the risks associated with electrical systems aboard all types of US Flag commercial vessels in all types of service oceangoing, coastwise, inland and offshore.
 This product is also intended to provide onboard electrical safety training for various SOCP member vessel owners/operators - for both basic electrical safety and annual refresher training.